sliao-mi-luku/Continuous-Robotic-Arm-Control/Report.md

 With the parameters above, the agent solved the task after 0 episodes, i.e., the average (over agents) score from episode #1 to #100 reaches above +30.0 points.

 [![p2-scores.png](https://i.postimg.cc/bJ8HzjWw/p2-scores.png)](https://postimg.cc/XZHy8tnR)\
-**(figure)** *Average score (over agents) per episodes*
+**(figure)** *Average score (over agents) of each episode*

 ## Ideas for future work

 By using the hyperparameters listed above, the agent performs very well on the task.
-However, I'll spending some more time trying different values of the learning rates of the actor and critic networks to see if better performance can be made.
-The second thing I'll try out is to change the architecture of the critic network, making it different from the one that DDPG paper used.
-For example, I'll try passing the state vector and action vector to 2 separate input layers, and concatenate them and pass them together through the second hidden layer.
+It solved the task in the first 100 episodes.
+However, I'll spending some time trying out different values of the learning rates of the actor and critic networks to see if faster learning can be made.
+The second thing I'll try out is to change the architecture of the critic network, making it different from the one that the original DDPG paper used.
+For example, I'll try passing the state vector and action vector to 2 separate input layers (FC + ReLU), and concatenate them and pass them altogether through the second hidden layer (FC + ReLU).

-Besides DDPG, there are many state-of-the-art policy-based algorithm such as **Proximal Policy Optimization (PPO)** and **Deep Distributed Distributional Deterministic Policy Gradient (D4PG)**.
+Besides DDPG, the course introduced many other state-of-the-art policy-based algorithms, such as **Proximal Policy Optimization (PPO)** and **Deep Distributed Distributional Deterministic Policy Gradient (D4PG)**.
 I'll implement them after some further reading.

 ## References in this project
 1. T. P. Lillicrap et al., 2016. *Continuous control with deep reinforcement learning*\